Brazil The Brazilian Amazon

 The vast, romantic wilderness of the Amazon basin heaves with secretive wildlife and gushing rivers.

-The Amazon basin: romantic, exotic, huge, and vital to Man’s survival.
+The Amazon basin: romantic, exotic, huge, and vital to man’s survival.
 The Brazilian state of Amazonas is where the river really comes into its own.
 The black acidic waters of the Rio Negro merge with the sludgy brown waters of the Solimões at the giant city of Manaus, 1,000km from the sea, and form a waterway 10km wide.
-This vast wilderness with its secretive wildlife and undiscovered indigenous tribes also supports many human communities on its fertile banks, farmers, fishermen, tradesmen; old wooden riverboats still provide the only transport, although things are changing fast, with new bridges and roads opening up previously isolated areas.

-You can't really ignore the behemoth which is Manaus, nor should you.
+You can’t really ignore the behemoth which is Manaus, nor should you.
 It is the quintessential Amazonian riverport, once scruffy and, to be honest, dangerous; but now, using new found economic success, undergoing restoration to something like the elegance and grace of the era of the rubber boom.
-Explore the refurbished markets, effervescent docks and the newly pedestrianised central square v brims with cafés, galleries and boutiques.
+Explore the refurbished markets, effervescent docks and the newly pedestrianised central square brims with cafés, galleries and boutiques.

 Holidays The Brazilian Amazon

-From expertly designed Pre-designed Holidays to trail-blazing Group Tours, browse our range of carefully crafted holidays.
+From expertly designed Private Journeys to trail-blazing Group Tours, browse our range of carefully crafted holidays.

 Private Journeys